inverno-io/inverno-mods/doc/reference-guide.md

 Please refer to the [Vert.x database documentation][vertx-database-doc] to get the options supported for each RDBMS implementations.

 The Vert.x SQL client requires a `Vertx` instance which is provided in the Inverno application reactor when using a `VertxReactor`, otherwise a dedicated `Vertx` instance is created.
-In any case, this instance can be overridden by providing a custom instance to the module.
+In any case, this instance can be overridden by providing a custom one to the module.

-##### Vert.x wrappers
+#### Vert.x wrappers

 Depending on our needs, we can also choose to create a custom `SqlClient` using one the Vert.x SQL client wrappers provided by the module.